-Pineapple upside-down cake is one of my favorite kinds of cake.
+In case you didn't know, pineapple upside-down cake is one of my favorite kinds of cake.
 I have fond memories of enjoying the box-mix version throughout childhood but decided to attempt one from scratch once I got to college and had my own kitchen.
-The cakes made back then tasted great and looked pretty good, too.
-I had never perfected my recipe until last weekend when I made this one.
-Then I made it even better by adding rum!
-The pineapple flavor in this cake is delicate and perfectly complemented by a generous hint of spiced dark rum.
-In addition to the rum flavor, the presentation of this tipsy pineapple upside-down rum cake is what sets it apart.
-There are a few different methods of layering the fruit in a bundt cake but this is the prettiest, in my opinion.
+The cakes made back then tasted great and looked pretty good, too, but I had never actually perfected my recipe until recently.
+I then made it even better by adding rum!

 - 2 cups all-purpose flour